-Distance is helping Whitney Bsharah help West Virginia businesses reach tourists, and she's providing three observations as a native living abroad she's observed changes in what audiences think about the Mountain State.
+Distance is helping Whitney Bsharah help West Virginians reach tourists, and as a native living abroad she's observed changes in what audiences think about the Mountain State.

 "I will always miss home, but I think living in Richmond helps give me insight into how people feel about visiting the state," she says, "and that's turned out to be a blessing."